-By the way, if you lack the software to create a comet path, you can always download the latest version of the free program Stellarium for Windows or Mac and pinpoint this and any other comet's position one night at a time.
+By the way, if you lack the software to create a comet path, you can always download the latest version of the free program Stellarium for Windows or Mac and pinpoint this and any other comet's position one night at a time, as well as other comets' paths.
 To ensure you have all the stars you need (down to magnitude 14 and fainter), click on the Configuration tab on the left side of your screen, select Tools, then download Star Catalog Updates.

 Update March 16, 2017: Use the finder chart for Comet T-G-K here (the ticks are for 9 p.m.
 EDT = 1h UT on the following date).
 The earlier chart that appeared with this article, which is also printed in the May 2017 Sky & Telescope, is significantly wrong due to a change in the ephemeris.